 Done well, this is one of my favorite soups.
-Unfortunately, many recipes aren’t able to bring out the full flavor-potential of the wild rice and mushrooms, leaving you with a bland, boring soup.
+Sadly, many recipes aren’t able to bring out the full flavor-potential of the wild rice and mushrooms, leaving you with a bland, boring soup.
 This one, however, is the exception.
 Using a few simple tricks, we are able to harness the wonderful umami flavors of the ingredients to make a very flavorful, earthy soup with just the right amount of richness.
-A pinch of baking soda raises the pH of the water and allows the outer pectin-covering of the rice to dissolve more quickly, speeding up the cooking time as well as allowing for deeper flavor-development.
+A pinch of baking soda raises the pH of the water and allows the outer pectin-covering of the rice to dissolve more quickly, speeding up the cooking time as well as allowing for deeper flavor development.
 Additionally, we’ll use the rice water as a base, rather than discarding it and all of the flavor it imparts.
 These and a couple other tricks make this soup meaty and hearty enough for the chill of winter, yet not too heavy for the heat of warmer months.

 Here’s what you’ll need: